 Citizens can browse the available benefits and apply for the benefits that they need.
-Application can be configured to include a single benefit, or more than one benefit.
+Benefit applications can include single or multiple benefits.

-Note: The term benefit in IBM Universal Access Responsive Web Application is synonymous with program in IBM Cúram Social Program Management.
+The term benefit in IBM Universal Access Responsive Web Application is synonymous with program in IBM Cúram Social Program Management.